 Designing the rudder blade

 The rudder blade’s chord length (width) is limited by the diameter of the canister and further by the amount of desired balance/counterbalance.
-The greater the diameter of the canister (within reason), the greater potential chord length for the rudder blade.
+The greater the diameter of the canister (within reason), the greater the potential chord length for the rudder blade.
 A certain amount of area is needed for steering and you hate to achieve that by simply making the rudder deeper.
-Greater chord length is desirable, but comes by pushing the amount of counterbalance.
+Greater chord length is desirable but comes by pushing the amount of counterbalance.
 Counterbalance is that portion of the rudder blade located forward of the point of rotation.
 The point of rotation in this case is the center of the canister’s rotation (above).
 Typically the point of balance (center of rotation) falls about 22% of the rudder blade chord length back from the leading edge, although we’ve seen it pushed as far back as 32%.
 The impetus is to get as much rudder blade area forward of the point of rotation as possible.
-However the consequence of excessive counterbalance is that the rudder may lose feel or may even develop lee helm.
-Raking the blade aft reduces some of the counterbalance.
+However, the consequence of excessive counterbalance is that the rudder may lose feeling or may even develop lee helm.
+Raking the blade aft reduces some of the counterbalances.
 In this instance, I have chosen to take the risk and set the counterbalance at 30%, knowing I may have to modify this after sailing the craft.

 The choice of rudder blade section is important when heavily balanced.
 In this situation, it is better to have a section where maximum thickness is further aft than normal, 50% in this case.
 For information on calculating foil sections and building rudder and centerboards, see our publication 000-448 Building Rudders and Centerboards or Theory of Wing Sections by Ira H. A. Abbott and Albert Edward von Doenhoff.

 Building a motor bracket